GTA Online 2: What to Expect from GTA 6's Multiplayer

 A Proper Launch Window

 GTA Online launched two weeks after GTA V’s campaign.
 This staggered approach makes sense: let players experience the story first, then transition to multiplayer.
-Expect a similar timeline for GTA 6 — the online mode likely launches sometime in December 2026 or January 2027, giving the single-player room to breathe.
+Expect a similar timeline for GTA 6.
+The online mode likely launches sometime in December 2026 or January 2027, giving the single-player room to breathe.

 Leonida as a Shared World